Cosmo-Tech/Babylon-End-User-Doc/docs/tutorial/Getting_started_with_babylon_v5.md

     - `platform_id` represents the **platform identifier** (e.g., `dev`, `staging`, ...).
       ⚠️ It must be the **same `platform_id`** you used when initializing the Vault configuration.

-To initialize Babylon with these values, run
+To initialize Babylon with these values, run:

 ```bash
 babylon namespace use -c <context_id> -p <platform_id> -s <state_id>